rrwick/Badread/README.md

 1. Use the [fragment length distribution](#fragment-lengths) to choose a length for the read.

 2. Choose a type of fragment:
     * Most will be fragments of sequence from the [reference FASTA](#reference-fasta).
-These are equally likely to come from either strand, and can loop around circular references.
+These are equally likely to come from either strand, and can loop around circular references or over hairpin ends.
 If there are multiple reference sequences with different depths, then the likelihood of the fragment coming from each sequence is proportional to that sequence's depth.
     * Depending on the settings, some fragments may also be [junk or random sequence](#junk-and-random-reads).

 3. Add adapter sequences to the start and end of the fragment, based on the [adapter settings](#adapters).